 Don’t Put Your Grill on the Picnic Table

-It’s tempting to take your portable grill and set it up on the campsite’s picnic table.
+It’s tempting to set your portable grill up on the campsite’s picnic table.
 However, we do not recommend this.
 Grills can leave stains and cause the table material to warp.
-Instead, bring along an inexpensive portable table so you can leave the campsite clean for future campers.
+Instead, bring an inexpensive portable table to clean the campsite for future campers.

 We set up a separate table for all our cooking, coffee-making, and other needs.
 Thus keeping the picnic table clean and open for meals.